UCDClassNitta/riscv-console/README.md

 ```
 root@fedcba9876543210:/code#
 ```
-The next step is to build the simulator.
-Change directory into the `riscv-sim` directory and run `make`.
-The simulator should be built and the executable will be in `/code/riscv-sim/bin` directory.
 The next step is to build the RISC-V example program to test on the simulator.
 Change directory into `/code/riscv-example` and then run `make`.
 This should build an example that will put `Hello World!` on the simulator screen and have an `X` that will move based upon the controller direction buttons.
 You can launch the simulator with the full path using the command:
 ```
-/code/riscv-sim/bin/riscv-console-sim
+/code/runsim.sh
 ```
-This should launch the simulator using X11 assuming everything is installed properly.
-You should see the simulator window that looks like:
+This should build the simulator if it hasn't been built yet and will launch the simulator using X11 assuming everything is installed properly.
+The script will launch the simulator under the docker user instead of root.
+This may be necessary for LInux clients.
+The You should see the simulator window that looks like:

 ![](img/console-screenshot.png)